Outer-Wilds-New-Horizons/nh-addon-template/README.md

 ## How to use this template
 1. Follow the instructions in [Outer Wilds New Horizons](https://github.com/xen-42/outer-wilds-new-horizons) on how to create planet config files.
 You can test them by putting them in the `planets` folder wherever New Horizons is installed.
 2. Generate your repository from this template.
-3. Clone your repository to your machine.
+3. Clone your repository to your machine, ideally right into OWML's `Mods` folder.
 4. Add your config files into the `planets` folder.
 You can delete the `example_config` file in there while you're at it.
 5. Edit `NewHorizonsTemplate/manifest.json`.
 It will look like this: